lsefiane/design-patterns-sample/java-design-patterns-behavioral-sample/README.md

 <h3> When to Use It ? </h3>

 - You want to save state and restore it later, without violating encapsulation.

+## Observer Pattern

+-  Notifies automatically the observers when any state changes.

+<h3> When to Use It ? </h3>

+- You have several objects which are dependent on another object and are required to perform an action when the state of that object changes.
+- An object needs to notify others without knowing who they are or how many there are.